-John A. Gupton College does not discriminate on the basis of race, color, national origin, religion, age, sex, or disability.
+John A. Gupton College does not discriminate on the basis of race, color, national origin, religion, age, disability, sex, sexual orientation, gender identity, marital status, or military service in the administration of educational or admissions policies or employment.

 ORGANIZATIONAL STRUCTURE OF JOHN A. GUPTON COLLEGE